 Cubans in the Major Leagues

 A great number of Cubans have played in the major leagues.
-The first was Esteban Bellan , who played in the 1870s.
-Then in 1911 the Cincinnati Reds brought in Rafael Almeida and Armando Marsans, who were followed by a steady stream of players from the Island.
-Adolfo Luque became the first Latin star when he led all pitchers with an outstanding 27-8 record and a 1.93 ERA in 1923.
+The first was Esteban Bellan, who played in the 1870s.
+Then in 1911 the Cincinnati Reds brought in Rafael Almeida and Armando Marsans.
+They were followed by a steady stream of players from the Island.
+Adolfo Luque became the first Latin super star when he led all pitchers with an outstanding 27-8 record and a 1.93 ERA in 1923.
 In the 1950s Minnie Miñoso and other black Cubans helped integrate the Major Leagues.
-The 60s and 70s brought many players who left the now Communist country like Camilo Pascual, Luis Tiant, Tony Perezand Tony Oliva.
-More recently Jose Contreras and Rafael Palmeiro have reached stardom.
-Lately defections from Cuba by their star ballplayers has highlighted the Cuban baseball news.
-Cuban greats like Livan and Orlando Hernandez have risked their lives to play the highest level of baseball, which is found here in the United States.
+The 60s and 70s brought players who left the now Communist country like Camilo Pascual, Luis Tiant, Tony Perez and Tony Oliva.
+More recently Jose Contreras and Orlando “El Duque” Hernandez have reached stardom.
+Lately defections from Cuba by star ballplayers highlight Cuban baseball news.
+Cuban stars like Aroldis Chapman and Yasiel Puig have risked everything to play the highest level of baseball found here in the United States.